 “What is unique with this study is that we use two gold seeds as surrogate markers for the cervix and performed daily imaging both before and after treatment.
 That shows us not only the movement of the cervix between Monday and Tuesday but also between the beginning and end of treatment.
 It’s not the average daily motion, but rather the maximum motion that is the most important.

 “We need research to be able to predict which patient’s cervix might move 2 cm during treatment.
 We have to go back and look at those patients who have the maximum movement during treatment and see if we can figure out why that is and predict it.
 If we can predict it, maybe we can prevent it or at least know it is going to happen.
 Future research will have to solve this problem – how to keep the cervix in our sights and still spare healthy tissue.”

 Cervical cancer is the fifth most common cancer in women worldwide with approximately 471,000 new cases diagnosed each year, though only about 11,000 cases of invasive cervical cancer were expected last year in the United States, with about 3,800 deaths.
 The majority of cases are caused by infection with the human papillomavirus (HPV).
 Cervical cancer can be a significant problem, particularly in underserved populations, Yashar noted.

-Other UCSD coauthors on the report include Cheryl Saenz, MD, A.J.
+Other UC San Diego coauthors on the report include Cheryl Saenz, MD, A.J.
 Mundt, MD, and Nora Haripotepornkul, MD.

-The Moores UCSD Cancer Center is one of the nation’s 41 National Cancer Institute-designated Comprehensive Cancer Centers, combining research, clinical care and community outreach to advance the prevention, treatment and cure of cancer.
+The Moores UC San Diego Cancer Center is one of the nation’s 41 National Cancer Institute-designated Comprehensive Cancer Centers, combining research, clinical care and community outreach to advance the prevention, treatment and cure of cancer.